225: We Dream of the Future

 Opening Theme

-Composed in 1894 by Claude Debussy.
+Composed in 1920 by Albert Von Tilzer and Neville Fleeson.
 Public domain.

-Performed by Jonathan Biss, and used pursuant to a Creative Commons CC BY-NC-ND 3.0 license.
+Performed by George Gershwin.
+Used pursuant to a Creative Commons CC BY 3.0 license.
 Source.

 Except when otherwise indicated, the contents of this podcast are © and ℗ 2015, 2016, 2017, 2018, 2019, 2020 by Mark Painter, all rights reserved.
 Some music and sound effects used by arrangement with Pond 5.